Junnygram/devops/session4/aws/ec2/readme.md

 4. **Estimate Costs**:
    - The calculator will provide an estimated monthly cost based on your inputs.
 Adjust configurations as needed to fit your budget.

-### Summary

-- **Deployment Strategy**: Deploy your applications in regions closest to your users to reduce latency.
-- **Use of Edge Locations and Local Zones**: Leverage AWS Edge Locations and Local Zones for better performance.
-- **Instance Types**: Choose the right instance type based on your application needs (compute, memory, storage, or GPU).
-- **Cost Estimation**: Use the AWS Pricing Calculator to estimate and plan your costs across all required services.

-This structured approach should help in understanding and implementing an efficient, cost-effective AWS architecture.

-Great, let’s wrap up your instructions on EC2 instance types, and then move on to creating architecture diagrams.

 ### Understanding EC2 Instance Types: